-Are Green Cleaning Products Really Safe?
+Are Green Cleaning Products Really Green?

 Check the Material Safety Data Sheet for the Product

-Since many cleaning products do not include labels with a list of ingredients, consumers can check the Material Safety Data Sheets (MSDS) Website to learn more about the products.
+Since many cleaning products do not include labels with a list of ingredients, consumers can check the Material Safety Data Sheets (MSDS) website to learn more about the products.

 "Green" Doesn't Mean "Green"

 If a product's ingredients read like a Who's Who of gibberish, you probably don't want to spread it around your home or let your loved ones breathe it.
 One of the common cleaning products that claims to be non-toxic, but has a questionable pedigree, is Simple Green.

 According to a study conducted by Women's Voices for the Earth (WVE), some of the purportedly non-toxic Simple Green products, manufactured by Sunshine Makers, contain 2-butoxyethanol.
 The Simple Green website states, "Our Mission: As a socially responsible company, Sunshine Makers, Inc. is committed to being the worldwide market leader, providing quality, environmentally safer cleaning products."